Lifetime Community Rating (LCR)

 What rules apply to former members of the Permanent Defence Forces?

-If you buy health insurance within nine months of leaving the Permanent Defence Forces, you won’t have to pay a Lifetime Community Rating loading.
+If you buy health insurance within nine months of leaving the Permanent Defence Forces, you will get credit for the time that you were a member of the Permanent Defence Forces.
+This will reduce your Lifetime Community Rating loading.

 What rules apply to former members of the Joint Sickness Insurance Scheme of the European Union (JSIS)?